-Are you looking for fun things to do with kids in Pittsburgh or just want to escape the rain or snow?
+Are you looking for fun things to do with kids in Pittsburgh during the winter or just want to escape the rain or snow?
 Fortunately, there are so many indoor play places in Pittsburgh for kids to play freely and run around inside.
 (And with Pittsburgh being in the top 5 of US cities with rainy days, you’re bound to have quite a few indoor play days!)
-From LEGO® focused play to make believe play towns to indoor playgrounds, there’s no shortage of places to play indoors in Pittsburgh.
+From LEGO® focused play to museums and indoor playgrounds, there’s no shortage of places to play indoors in Pittsburgh.

 Snapology Discovery Center